Euro coins

-There are eight euro coin denominations, ranging from one cent to two euros (the euro is divided into a hundred cents).
+There are eight euro coin denominations, ranging from one cent to two euro (the euro is divided into a hundred cents).
 The coins first came into use in 2002.
 They have a common reverse, portraying a map of Europe, but each country in the eurozone has its own design on the obverse, which means that each coin has a variety of different designs in circulation at once.
-Four European microstates that are not members of the European Union (Andorra, Monaco, San Marino, and the Vatican City) use the euro as their currency and also have the right to mint coins with their own designs on the obverse side.
+Four European microstates that are not members of the European Union (Andorra, Monaco, San Marino, and Vatican City) use the euro as their currency and also have the right to mint coins with their own designs on the obverse side.

-The coins, and various commemorative coins, are minted at numerous national mints across the European Union to strict national quotas.
+The coins, and various commemorative coins, are minted at numerous national mints across the eurozone to strict national quotas.
+Not every eurozone member state has its own mint.
 Obverse designs are chosen nationally, while the reverse and the currency as a whole is managed by the European Central Bank (ECB).

 History

 The euro came into existence on 1 January 1999.
 It had been a goal of the European Union (EU) and its predecessors since the 1960s.
 The Maastricht Treaty entered into force in 1993 with the goal of creating economic and monetary union by 1999 for all EU states except the United Kingdom and Denmark (even though Denmark has a fixed exchange rate policy with the euro).

-In 1999 the currency was born virtually and in 2002 notes and coins began to circulate.
+In 1999, the currency was born virtually and in 2002 notes and coins began to circulate.
 It rapidly replaced the former national currencies and the eurozone has since expanded further to some newer EU states.
 In 2009 the Lisbon Treaty formalised its political authority, the Eurogroup, alongside the European Central Bank.

-In 2004 €2 commemorative coins were allowed to be minted in six states.
-By 2007, all states but France, Ireland and the Netherlands had minted a commemorative issue and the first eurozone-wide commemorative coin was issued to celebrate 50 years of the Treaty of Rome.
-In 2009, the second eurozone-wide issue of a 2-euro commemorative coin was issued, celebrating ten years of the Economic and Monetary Union (EMU).
-In 2012, the third eurozone-wide issue of a 2-euro commemorative coin was issued, celebrating 10 years of euro coins and notes.
-Cyprus did not independently issue a €2 commemorative coin until 2017.
+In 2004, the very first €2 commemorative coin was issued by Greece to celebrate the Olympic Games in Athens in 2004.

 As the EU's membership has since expanded in 2004, 2007 and 2013, with further expansions envisaged, the common face of all euro coins from the value of 10c and above were redesigned in 2007 to show a new map.

 Slovenia joined the eurozone in 2007, Cyprus and Malta joined in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015 and Croatia in 2023, introducing eight more national-side designs.

-Andorra started minting coins in 2014, so from 2023 there are 24 countries with their own national sides.
+Bulgaria is the last EU member state to announce its national design.
+The design of the euro coins was officially chosen by the Bulgarian National Bank in November 2023 and approved by the Council of the EU in February 2024.
+The minting of the coins in the necessary quantities started shortly after the Council of the EU approved Bulgaria to adopt the euro, so that they can be put into circulation from the date of introduction of the euro in Bulgaria.